Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

     5. Navigate back to the Web Scripts Extensions folder by clicking on it in the bread crumb trail.

-3. Re-register the Hello User web script with Alfresco Content Services.
+3. Re-register the Hello User web script with Content Services.

     1. Open a new browser tab.